 - SF2 lewis structure and its molecular geometry

 - CH2F2 lewis structure and its molecular geometry

 - The steric number of selenium central atom in the SeF4 molecule is 5, thus, it forms Sp3d hybridization.

 - SeF4 is a polar molecule because of asymmetrical geometry that causes the non-uniform distribution of charge in the molecule.

-- In the SeF4 lewis structure, a total of 13 lone pairs and 4 bond pairs are present.
+- According to the SeF4 lewis structure, a total of 13 lone pairs and 4 bond pairs are present in this molecule.

 Welcome to Topblogtenz, My name is Vishal Goyal.
 I am an engineer, chemistry tutor, blogger, and founder of topblogtenz.com.
 I'm a science geek with a passion for life sciences and chemistry.
 Being a chemistry tutor and having a degree in Engineering, I know how hard it is to learn by yourself, that is why I created a site where you can find help related to science and chemistry before everyone else.